-People have two lungs; one on each side of the chest.
-When we breathe in, air passes from our nose or mouth through the windpipe (trachea), which divides into two tubes (airways), one going to each lung.
-These are known as the right and left bronchus.
+We have two lungs – one on each side of the chest.
+When we breathe in, air passes from our nose or mouth down through a tube called the windpipe (trachea).
+The windpipe divides into two tubes (airways), one going to each lung.
+These tubes are known as the right and left bronchus.
 They divide to form smaller tubes called bronchioles, which carry air through the lungs.

 At the end of the bronchioles are millions of tiny air sacs called alveoli.
-In the alveoli, oxygen is absorbed from the air we breathe in and passes into the bloodstream to be circulated around the body.
+In the alveoli, oxygen is absorbed from the air we breathe in.
+This oxygen passes into the bloodstream to be circulated around the body.

 Carbon dioxide is a waste gas that needs to be removed from the body.
 It passes from the bloodstream into the alveoli and is then breathed out by the lungs.

 During heavy exercise, the muscles in your shoulders and upper chest can also help with breathing.
-These muscles are not designed to work for long periods of time and tire easily.
+These muscles are not designed to work for long periods of time and get tired easily.